I can’t wait for

 Steve didn’t graduate from college.
 It wasn’t his cup of tea.
-But he loved the Iowa Great Lakes and read any book about the region’s history he could lay his hands on.
+But he loved the Iowa Great Lakes and read every book about the region’s history he could lay his hands on.
 He worked in a drug store, joined the Chamber.
 When the idea of bringing a grand excursion boat back to the lakes took root, he sought donations door-to-door.
 When the Queen II was christened, he was ecstatic to be asked to be its first captain.
 Never mind that he’d never driven anything larger than his beloved Hafer motorboat.
 As Steve guided the Queen II around

 While the “cousin” in NO WAKE